 The proposed changes, to be implemented by 2009, would allow students to first identify themselves as either Hispanic/Latino or not.
 Only non-Hispanics would then check as many as five races that are applicable.
 Pacific Islanders would shift into a new category, Native Hawaiian or Other Pacific Islander, separating them from Asians.

 How the racial-ethnic breakdown is reported to the department would change in one way.
 Educational institutions would total how many non-Hispanics checked more than one box and put them into a new category, “Two or more races.”

-Which races those students identify would not be reported because, the department says, separate accounting of all the possible combinations would burden institutions.
+Which races those students identify would not be reported because, the department says, separate accounting of the large number of possible combinations would burden institutions.

-Department officials expect the separate question about being Hispanic/Latino will result in “more complete reporting” of members of that growing population because they’ve historically been the ones most likely not to identify themselves on forms.
+The department expects the separate question about being Hispanic/Latino will result in “more complete reporting” of members of that growing population because historically they’ve been the ones most likely not to identify themselves on forms.

 Because Black Hispanics or mixed-race students with some Black ancestry were not counted as African-Americans, the number of Black fourth-graders appeared 4 percentage points lower nationally.
 For similar reasons, there appeared to be 11 percent fewer White fourth-graders.

 “Society will look very different — less Black, more Latin, much more multi-racial,” says Dr. Gary Orfield, director of the Civil Rights Project.
 “We think it just renders it very difficult, if not impossible, to know what is going on in our schools and colleges racially.”